asullivan42/COVID_Bubble_Estimator/README.md

 >Information about populations and locations of various counties within the US

 ## What I have found
 Initially I was looking at two of the most criticized states in the USA.
+California which has been criticized for being too progressive and locking people down too much, or on the flip side being the best protector of its population.
+Florida which has been celebrated for allowing for personal freedom and allowing its residents to do the right thing, or a state being too lax on COVID.
-California at first appeared to be doing less well than Florida
+California at first glance appeared to be doing less well than Florida as far as which state is having more cases of COVID-19.

 ![](./figures/CA_v_Fl_cases.png)

-However when we take into account population size differences we see a different story
+However when we take into account population size differences we see a different story.

 ![](./figures/CA_v_Fl_cases_per1K.png)
 ![](./figures/CA_v_Fl_diff_per1K.png)

-And Deaths per capita things are not looking good for Florida
+And when we look at Deaths per capita, things are not looking good for Florida at all.

 ![](./figures/CA_v_Fl_deaths_per1K.png)